hsorby/cmlibs.widgets/docs/fieldeditorwidget.rst

 The settings editor is where each field is set up.
 It contains a number of controls.

-* Field type chooser: This drop down menu shows the field type of current field.
-It's disabled for existing fields, and enabled when create new field.
+* Field type chooser: This drop-down menu shows the field type of the current field.
+It’s disabled for existing fields and enabled when creating a new field.
 * Managed checkbox: This checkbox allows you to set if the field is managed.
-* Is Coordinate checkbox: This checkbox allows you to set if the field is coordinate.
+* Is Coordinate checkbox: This checkbox allows you to set if the field is a coordinate.
-* Coordinate system type: This drop down menu shows the coordinate system type of current field.
+* Coordinate system type: This drop-down menu shows the coordinate system type of the current field.
 * Focus: This text box shows the focus number.
-* Name: This text box only displayed when creating new field, allows you to identify the name of the field.
+* Name: This text box is only displayed when creating a new field, and allows you to identify the name of the field.
-* Number of source fields: This text box shows the number of source fields needed for current type of field.
+* Number of source fields: This text box shows the number of source fields needed for the current type of field.
-* Source field: This drop down menu allows you to select existing field as a source field for a new field, only enabled when creating new field.
+* Source field: This drop-down menu allows you to select an existing field as a source field for a new field, only enabled when creating a new field.
-* Component indexes: This text box shows and allows you to change the component indexes of selected field.
+* Component indexes: This text box shows and allows you to change the component indexes of the selected field.

 API
 ---